PlagueHO/CosmosDB/docs/New-CosmosDbDatabase.md

 ### -Connection
-This is an object containing the connection information of the CosmosDB database that will be accessed.
+This is an object containing the connection information of the CosmosDB database that will be deleted.
 It should be created
 by \`New-CosmosDbConnection\`.

-If the connection contains a database it will be ignored.

 ```yaml
 Type: PSObject